ggrrrgg/TerminalApp/README.md

 ---
 ## INSTALLATION:

-- To run mcontacts, you will need Python 3 installed on your system.
+- To run mcontacts, you will need Python 3 (at least v3.7) installed on your system.

 - Open an instance of Terminal and navigate to the application directory.

 - Type ./run.sh and hit enter.

 - Additional required Python modules will be automatically installed and the application will run.
-For reference of modules, see requirements.txt.
+For further reference of modules, see requirements.txt.

 ___